 Brim is a tourism company that aims to provide sustainable nature experiences at sea with the hybrid-electric catamarans.
 We will combine thoughtful modern design with innovative technology and ambitious environmental standards to create a unique product for exploring Northern Norway.
 Our vision is to attract a global audience and visitors and to leave them with stronger environmental engagement.

-Brim Environmental Protection Policy
+Environmental Policy & Education

 By creating experiences that bring us closer to the ocean, we hope to leave our guests with a stronger environmental understanding and engagement than when they arrived.

 Our environmental protection policy is built into the safety management system to ensure that the policy is enforced in all areas of the business.
-Our overarching goal is to minimise the impact our operation has on on the external environment.
+Our overarching goal is to minimise the impact our operation has on the external environment.

 Brim strictly follows national and international laws, regulations and guidelines as well as Company standards in regards to pollution prevention and animal welfare.
 When encountering marine mammals and other wildlife we follow the Whale Watching guidelines of Visit Tromsø.